guglielmopiasenti/js-biglietto-treno/README.md

 1. Targeting an element in the DOM.
 2. Asking the user how many km he needs to travel and saving it.
+3. Calculating price per km and saving it.
-3. Asking the user's age and saving it.
+4. Asking the user's age and saving it.
-4. Insert discount age variable for underage (20%) and over 65 (40%) users.
 5. Calculate price based on previous info (eliminate calculation for more than 2 decimals).
+6. Insert discount age variable for underage (20%) and over 65 (40%) users.
-6. Print result of the calculation on the choosen element.
+7. Print result of the calculation on the choosen element.

 ### Bonuses